 a.
 Why Trade?

-The old buy and hold style of trading which made the inexperienced look like trading “experts” up until the advent of the global crisis in 2008 aren`t working now, as many who bought and sat on bank shares would now agree.
+The old buy-and-hold style of trading which made the inexperienced look like trading “experts” up until the advent of the global crisis in 2008 isn`t working now, as many who bought and sat on bank shares would now agree.
 CFD`s offer the trader the opportunity to go short as well as long.
 With the current state of the global markets, there are a huge amount of both buying and selling opportunities that are discussed.

 b.
 What to Trade?

 Here we look at tradable instruments (forex, commodities, indices, individual stocks) and examine each individually to explain unique characteristics and inter-dependencies.

 c.
 Who Else is Trading?

 In almost all other areas of business and trade, participants like to have an understanding of who the other participants are.
 In trading, most traders don`t consider and don`t know who else is trading and who the most dominant parties are.
 With this in mind, new traders learn how to swim with the tide and avoid trading against the market movers.